Flexible Vertical Federated Learning with Heterogeneous Parties: Experiments

 In Figure~\ref{vafl.fig} we present the results of training with the different operating rate distributions.
 We plot the top-$5$ test accuracy against time units.
 In Figures~\ref{vafl1acc.fig} and \ref{vafl50acc.fig}, we see the results when party operating speeds are evenly distributed.
 In this case, we can see that when communication time is low, Flex-VFL and VAFL perform well, as they are robust to the stragglers in the system.
-When communication latency is high though, we can see that Flex-VFL continues to perform well while VAFL starts to perform worse.
+P-BCD also performs well here.
+We believe this is because P-BCD does not incur error introduced by local iterations.
+When communication latency is high though, we can see that Flex-VFL continues to perform well while VAFL and P-BCD start to perform worse.
 In Figures~\ref{vafl1acc2.fig} and \ref{vafl50acc2.fig}, we see the results for operating speeds using the Google Cluster data.
-In this case, we can see that Flex-VFL performs the same or better than Sync-Min-VFL when communication latency is low.
+In this case, we can see that Flex-VFL performs the same or better than Sync-Min-VFL and P-BCD when communication latency is low.
 When communication latency is high, Flex-VFL performs the same or better than Sync-Max-VFL.
 Flex-VFL in these cases is always the best choice of algorithm regardless of party operating rate distributions or communication time.